 |Ohye vs. Little|

 This is the story of one of the greatest shootoffs in trapshooting history.
 Only a few were privileged to witness this epic confrontation between Frank Little and Kay Ohye.
-After 21 shoot-off rounds, Frank Little had defeated Kay Ohye 525 to 524.
+After 21 shoot-off rounds, doctor Frank Little had defeated Kay Ohye 525 to 524.

 The heat in Thurmont, Maryland during any July is always stifling and this year was no exception.
 During the 1987 Eastern Zone Shoot at the Maryland TA Homegrounds in Thurmont, the heat was oppressive.
 Daytime temperatures reached 100 degrees during much of the tournament.
 Little did anyone know that the shoot would really heat up on the nights of July 25th and 26th on the shoot-off traps in front of the old clubhouse.
 It was here where two of the greatest shooters in the history of this old and venerable game came head to head.
 It was going to happen sooner or later.
 That night Kay Ohye and Frank Little confronted each other for a title both wanted and both were determined not to lose.
 Combined, they have been selected to 64 All American Teams.
 The classic confrontation.
 The unstoppable force meeting the immovable object.
 Two trapshooting pit bulls going at each other in the most memorable shoot-off in trapshooting history.
 It took two days to decide.
 But let's not get ahead of the story.